compliance

 Can the AI hear PHI during a call?

 Potentially, yes.
-When a patient calls your practice and says their name, date of birth, the nature of their condition, or their insurance details, that constitutes PHI under HIPAA.
+When a patient calls a practice and says their name, date of birth, the nature of their condition, or their insurance details, that constitutes PHI under HIPAA.
 The AI receptionist processes that audio via speech-to-text and language model inference.
-That is precisely why a BAA is required — the vendor processing that data becomes a Business Associate.
-Under Apex, we configure HIPAA-eligible paths for all three components and sign the agreement accordingly.
+This is precisely why VantaWeb does not currently recommend its platform for HIPAA-regulated workloads — the sub-processor BAA chain is not yet in place.
+If your practice processes PHI on inbound calls, please wait for our HIPAA tier launch or use an alternative until BAAs are formally signed.